gnikolovski/projects_stats/README.md

 Are you a module or theme developer?
 Have you created several modules or theme and you want to see them all in one place?
 Probably not.
 But if you, for some reason need to display a number of downloads for a list of module and/or theme then you should try out this module.
-Projects stats provides a block, which displays a table with project names and downloads count for selected modules and/or themes.
+Projects Stats provides a block, which displays a table with project names and downloads count for selected modules, themes and/or distributions.
+Another great option is a Slack integration.
+You can receive download counts directly to your Slack channel.

 ##REQUIREMENTS